SidxA/reduce-daemensionality/README.md

 ## 3 coupling model

 # logs
-- 05/10
+05/10
-	- global ssa has a problem with unsufficient boundary interpolation at large windows
+- global ssa has a problem with unsufficient boundary interpolation at large windows 05/11
-- 05/11
 - diffusion map works for $\epsilon>10$, best at $>200$
-	- manifoldlearning or fitfrom multivar stats has automatically 8 cores
+- manifoldlearning or fitfrom multivar stats has automatically 8 cores 05/15
-- 05/15
 - analyticsignal form FourierAnalysis is the hilbert trafo, cation due to extracted DC/mean? component
 - diffmap alpha parameter distinguishes between "directionalized" diffusion?
 0.5 should be good
-	- diffmap fit only uses multiple cores when called by include from external script
+- diffmap fit only uses multiple cores when called by include from external script 05/16
-- 05/16
 - normalization term is wrong in computational papers for the ssa,amplitudes work now
-	- parallel iteration and extraction routine are working
+- parallel iteration and extraction routine are working 05/17
+- local SSA is way more diffuse about the period lengths
+- maybe needs check up due to maxima/signchanges
+- maybe needs a better reformulation then the averaging
+- 2 directions: globally for coupling on different timescales
+- timescale extraction seems to be a bit better with diffmap, there is a parameter run to check
+- locally for phenomena in time such as bifurcations - this is somehow also the idrection of multiscale ssa or wavelet analysis
+- possibly locally diffmap is not that strong
+- local reconstruction is somehow broken
+- possibly, replicative localisation breaks diffmap, maybe needs different parameter!